Blog Listing Displays User Avatars Instead of Blog Avatars

 As far as a UI that we could use for existing sites, possibly the My Sites page could prove useful.
 Possibly filtering by blogs which you administrate (though that would be another feature as well).
 As part of this process we may need to create a default blog avatar, it would prevent confusion with personal avatars as well as serve as a prompt to consider adding a custom avatar.

-#16 Updated by Boone Gorges about 4 years ago
+#16 Updated by Boone Gorges over 4 years ago

 - Assignee changed from Dominic Giglio to Boone Gorges